AzikDeveloper/HR-Management/README.md

 Managers can only give tasks to employees.
 Only task authors can change task informations.
 Even Director can't modify a task if he is not the giver of the task.

+### Director, Managers, Employee rights
+Director can access to Django's default administration panel and control over the whole database.
+Managers can only see the tasks whose task givers are in the section that is the same section of himself.
+Employees can see the tasks that are assigned to them.
+Employees can change the status of a task and write a note in the task.

+### Registering employees
+In a section Director or Managers can add employees by just their emails.
+Director can set an employee as a manager while adding.
+When a new employee is added, an unique link will be generated and send to the email.
+Email owner can click on the link and complete their registration by adding username, full name and password.